Smoke3785/console.mog/README.md

   - `console.count`
 - Make native fallbacks for when this is run in the browser.
 - Make readme

+- **NOTE:** Many calculations should be done on a per-line basis, not a per-log basis - aggressive caching will be required.
+- It appears that something related to the line splitting doesn't re-calculate until a full re-render...
+- There needs to be another check for if a smart-render will take the rendered content outside the bounds of the screen.
+If so, it must dumb-render once to re-align content to the bottom.

 ### Critical for literally anything useful
 - Performance improvements.
 Obviously nowhere near as fast as native implementation, but there's *tremendous* room for performance improvements.